sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 ## 3 - Add the field to a layout

 Finally the field needs to be added to a specific layout.
-Both the Layout Name and Layout Section Label must be specified, however these can both be retrieved using the lookup feature for those fields.
+Both the Layout Name and Layout Section Label must be specified, these can both be retrieved using the lookup feature for those fields.

 ![add to layout](./images/add_to_layout.png)